 There are multiple indicators of stress for liquidity risk such as increased currency mismatches, negative publicity, macro-economic changes, market movements and increased retail deposit outflow.
-The Bank monitors and measures its liquidity risk levels using both a stock and flow approach.
-Under flow approach, assets and liabilities are placed in different maturity buckets and gaps are calculated.
-Under stock approach, liquidity risk is measured using certain ratios.

 The predominant oversight for liquidity risk in the Bank is undertaken by ALCO.

 8.5.
 Operational Risk Management